 And please don’t suffer in silence.
 No question is silly and I can honestly guarantee you are not the only woman feeling whatever you’re feeling.
 Let’s all start talking about the taboo topics, shine a light and get the help we need and deserve.

 If you’ve had a baby (or know someone who has), find out more about Fiit Mum, our 24-week postnatal training plan to access weekly yoga, Pilates, strength and cardio classes — plus Clare’s expert medical advice.

 Want to get started?
-Tap the link below to get your first month, free.
+Tap the link below to claim your free 14 day trial.